kcorkan/committed-vs-delivered-v2/README.md

 If something is added to the sprint and removed before the planning window, it will show as committed.

+If there are more than 300 items in a timebox in a project, then the cache will not save an will always need to be recalculated

 ## Todo
 - validation of numbers/differences
 - additional optimization changes